 Revaluations are conducted every three years according to State law.
-A reval was completed 12/31/2010 and the 2011 tax bills reflect the new values.
+A reval was completed 12/31/2010 and a statistical will be conducted in 2013.
 Click here for more details about the revaluation process.

 Assessment data can be reviewed in the Tax Assessor’s office or at the following web address: www.crcpropertyinfo.com

 For motor vehicle taxes, an appeal to the Motor Vehicle Value Commission must be filed within thirty (30) days of the mailing of the tax bill.
 Appeal forms are available in the Assessor’s office.

 Real estate and tangible taxes can be appealed to the Tax Assessor within ninety (90) days from the due date of the first quarterly tax payment.
 Appeal forms are available in the Assessor’s office.